bnl/CNN-Encoder-Decoder/README.md

 # CNN-Encoder-Decoder

-This repository contains the code for training the model, described in the publication *"Noise Reduction in X-ray Photon Correlation Spectroscopy with Convolutional Neural Networks Encoder-Decoder Models"* by T.Konstantinova et.al., *Scientific Reports (2021)*.
-The data used for training should be downloaded separately using the link below.

 Files descriptions:
 * `run_training.py` -- the main script to assign the parameters of the model and to run the model.
 This script calls the initiaion of the data sets and the model (from the file `utils.py`) and training of the moodel (from the file `nets.py`);